 - a.
-The chair of the departmental committee and the chair of the department, or in the library, the director of libraries, shall apprise the candidate for continuing appointment, renewal of term contract or promotion of the impending deliberations and need for decisions by September 1 in the academic year in which the review process takes place - b.
-Members of the departmental personnel committee, the department chair, and the school or subschool personnel committee will limit their evaluation to the materials included in the portfolio submitted by the candidate and will use no other materials in their evaluation of the candidate. - c.
-Academic departments are encouraged to include a list of recommended materials to be included in a candidate's portfolio, enabling the candidate the opportunity to submit materials that would be expected by the departmental committee. - d.
-Academic departments are encouraged to ensure adequate mentoring of junior faculty in the preparation of the portfolio - e.
-Committee decisions on recommendations shall be made by secret ballot and majority vote with a reasonable interval of at least one day but not to exceed one week allowed between the close of committee discussion and the deadline for balloting to permit each committee member judicious consideration of all factors pertinent to their decision. - f.
-In the event that the candidate is a member of the committee, they shall abstain from deliberation and voting on their own case.
+The chair of the departmental committee and the chair of the department shall apprise the candidate for continuing appointment, renewal of term contract or promotion of the impending deliberations and need for decisions at least two weeks before the deliberations, in writing, to assure that the candidate has an opportunity to update his/her files and/or otherwise further his/her own interests appropriately. - b.
+Members of the departmental personnel committee and the department chair will limit their evaluation to the materials included in the portfolio submitted by the candidate and will use no other materials in their evaluation of the candidate.
+Hence, each academic department is encouraged to include a list of recommended materials to be included in a candidate's portfolio, enabling the candidate the opportunity to submit materials that would be expected by the departmental committee. - c.
+Committee decisions on recommendations shall be made by secret ballot and majority vote with a reasonable interval of at least one day but not to exceed one week allowed between the close of committee discussion and the deadline for balloting to permit each committee member judicious consideration of all factors pertinent to her/his decision. - d.
+In the event that the candidate is a member of the committee, s/he shall abstain from deliberation and voting in his/her own case. - e.

-g.
 Following committee action, the chair of the committee shall prepare a written statement that states the recommendation, the specific reasons for it, the voting procedures and the record of the vote.

-Copies of this statement shall be submitted to the candidate and to the department chair.
+Copies of this statement shall be submitted to the candidate and to the department chair, or in the library, to the director of libraries. - f.
+If a candidate adds to her/his portfolio at any time once the portfolio has been submitted, the addition must be documented in a dated memo with reasons given for the addition.
+Once submitted, no documents can be taken from the portfolio.